 Luckily, there will always be a way out.
 And AOMEI Backupper has stepped forward to address this issue.

 AOMEI Backupper Professional is a piece of backup tool aiming at solving various data protecting issues.
 To address the problem of restoring system image to smaller hard drive, you can seek help from Universal Restore provided by AOMEI Backupper.
 This is a function designed to realize transferring a system from one computer to others.
 The reason why Backupper can restore a system image to a smaller disk is that it only backs up the used space of the system partition.
 So the ONLY requirement is that the target disk should be large enough to store the source system.
 In the above example, as long as the target disk is larger than 80 GB, Backupper can help you to restore the original system to the 160 GB SSD.

 Step 1.
 First of all, you need to prepare a system image backup of the master computer.
 Launch AOMEI Backupper and turn to the Backup tab to find System Backup, follow the guidance to finish creating a system image.

 Tips: You are strongly advised to backup system image to share network/NAS to avoid the necessity of extra hardware.

-Step 2: Then change the interface to the Utilities.
+Step 2.
+Then change the interface to the Tools.
 Find AOMEI PXE Boot Tool to create a bootable environment.

-Step 3: In the welcome page, choose a way to create the bootable environment.
+Step 3.
+In the following page, choose a way to create the bootable environment.
 It is recommended to select "Boot form AOMEI Windows PE system" because the tool helps you to create directly a Windows PE system for network boot.
 Then, click Start Service.

 Through reading this article, you know how to restore Windows system image to a smaller disk by using AOMEI Backupper.
 Apart from this practical function, Backupper is also of great help in various backup and clone needs (View full features).
 Now FREE DOWNLOAD this powerful program to have a try.